 It can be a significant adjustment to move into senior housing.
 When adjusting to a new environment, take your time.
 Instead of focusing on ‘getting through it,’ appreciate the journey.
 Every day, take small measures to make your new senior living facility feel more like home by doing small things.
 Unpacking your boxes, decorating your new flat, and unpacking should all be done at your leisure.
 Please enlist the assistance of family and friends in unpacking.
 As you unpack, you may discover that you like reliving old memories and perhaps making new ones with family members.

 To get connected, contact your neighborhood’s manager.
-There is something for everyone in each Leisure Care community’s activity calendar.
+There are some activities for each assisted living resident in their activity calendar.
 You’re bound to discover something that piques your interest, from gardening clubs to travel clubs to reading clubs to gastronomic organizations.
 Examine the weekly calendar and resolve to participate in at least one group activity each week.
 You can discover a new interest or a lasting hobby if you try something new.